bustamante-lab/patientJourney/README.md

 ## Citation
 For citation and more information refer to:

 >A.L.
-Pineda et al. "Data mining of digitized health records in a resource-constrained setting reveals that timely immunophenotyping improves breast cancer outcomes" (under review).
+Pineda et al. "Data mining of digitized health records in a resource-constrained setting reveals that timely immunophenotyping is associated with improved breast cancer outcomes" (under review).

 ## Current development status